marypiper/bcbio_single_cell_workflow/lessons/bcbio_singlecell_rnaseq_workflow-bcbio_QC.md

 The bcbio single cell RNA-Seq pipeline will perform the following steps:

-1. Identify the sample barcodes in the R3 read, which were provided in the `config` file with the `sample_barcodes` parameter.
+1. Identify the sample barcodes in the R3 read, which will be provided in the `config` file in the `sample_barcodes` parameter.
 A single mismatch between known sample barcodes and sequences is allowed.

 2. Identify the cellular barcodes by parsing the R2 and R4 reads.